-I grew up liking eggs in all its forms: fried, scrambled or hard boiled.
-I like quiches, omelets, egg salads and deviled eggs.
+I grew up liking eggs in all its forms: fried, scrambled, hard boiled, quiche, omelets, egg salads, and deviled eggs.
 Doesn’t everyone?
 Apparently not.
-Neither my husband nor children liked eggs enough to actually eat them.
-Yet, recently eggs have become a regular feature of our weekend breakfast routine.
+Neither my husband nor children enjoyed eating eggs and refused to be persuaded until recently.
 How did this miracle occur?
 I wish I could take the credit (ok, I’ll take a little credit) but mostly it’s thanks to the kind people at Hilton.

-A couple times a year we pack our bags and leave our little enclave in PNW.
+A couple times a year we pack our bags and leave our little enclave in PNW for a vacation.
 More often than not, we stay at a hotel.
-For some reason the “no eggs” policy went by the wayside as we hustled down to the hotel breakfast buffet.
-Maybe it was the close proximity to the bacon and pancakes, but whatever the reason, eggs became one of those dependable foods that could be counted on no matter which city we were in.
-We ate breakfast egg and cheese sandwiches in NYC, mini omelets in LA and we shoveled down softly scrambled eggs in Paris.
-It seems that they can’t get enough home or away.
-Eggs are requested all.the.time.
+For some reason the “no eggs” policy went by the wayside when we hustle down to the hotel breakfast buffet.
+Maybe it was the close proximity to the bacon and pancakes, but whatever the reason, eggs were scooped onto plates with no complaints at all.
+In fact, eggs became a dependable foods that could be counted on no matter which city we visited.
+We ate breakfast egg and cheese sandwiches in NYC, mini omelets in LA , and shoveled down softly scrambled eggs in Paris.

-Now back home when the breakfast buffet isn’t an option.
-What to do?
-My solution?
-These mini frittatas.
+Now back home, eggs are part of our regular weekend breakfast routine.
 I honestly don’t quite remember where I found the beginnings of this recipe on the World Wide Web but I think the original version had more veggies and perhaps bacon.
-Through pure laziness, empty produce drawers and a need for these to resemble the simple egg dishes we’ve eaten over the years, I simplified.
+Through pure laziness, empty produce drawers, and a need for these to resemble the simple egg dishes we’ve eaten over the years, I simplified.
+I’ve made these frittatas for Christmas morning, lazy Saturdays, and busy school days.
+They work equally well for all occasions.

 - 8 eggs